New Volunteer, Research, Internship Positions

 Exciting Short-Term Projects:

-Programmer for Live/Realtime Leader Board Development for Commuting Challenge
+Programmer to Modify Live/Real-time Leader Board Development for Commuting Challenge

-Researcher into Approaches to Commuter Mode-Shift Data Collection
+Researchers into Approaches to Commuter Mode-Shift Data Collection for Potential Collaboration

 We would like to look into how the internet, mobile devices, and social networking are used, or could be used, to gather information about peoples' commutes and / or encourage mode-shift.
 We would like to look at what collection means have already been developed, and consider whether we could modify for the specific needs of Walk/Ride Day check-ins and competitions.